msanvarov/nest-rest-typeorm-boilerplate/README.md

 $ docker-compose up -d
 ```

-- The following command will set up and run the docker project for quick use.
-Then the web application, Nginx, and MYSQL will be exposed to http://localhost:9000, http://localhost:80, and http://localhost:3306 respectively.
+- The following command will download dependencies and execute the web application on http://localhost:4200.

 ### 🔒 Environment Configuration

 By default, the application comes with a config module that can read in every environment variable from the `.env` file.

 **APP_ENV** - the application environment to execute as, either in development or production.
 Determines the type of logging options to utilize.
 Options: `dev` or `prod`.

 **APP_URL** - the base URL for the application.
 Made mainly to showcase the power of `ConfigService` and can be removed as it doesn't serve any other purpose

-**WEBTOKEN_SECRET_KEY**  - the secret key to encrypt/decrypt web tokens with.
+**WEBTOKEN_ENCRYPTION_KEY** - the key to encrypt/decrypt web tokens with.
 Make sure to generate a random alphanumeric string for this.

 **WEBTOKEN_EXPIRATION_TIME** - **the time in seconds** indicating when the web token will expire; by default, it's 2400 seconds which is 40 mins.

 **DB_TYPE** - the type of [database connection to use](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md).